 When you’re missing a tooth, your gut instinct may be to replace it as quickly as possible.
 To that end, many consider dental implants before weighing other alternatives that might be more appealing in the long run.
-However, many misconceptions exist around these replacements.
+However, many misconceptions exist about these replacements.

 Dental implants can take anywhere from five to nine months to complete, depending on a patient’s health.
 On average, these implants are 85-90% successful.
 The most common reasons that an implant doesn’t take revolve around oral hygiene (like smoking) or excessive grinding of teeth.

 - Implant-Supported Crowns – An implant-supported crown is a cap that is added to replace a natural tooth.
 An implant screw is attached to the jawbone to replace the position of an existing tooth.
-A temporary crown is adhered to the abutment protruding out of the screw.
+A temporary crown adheres to the abutment protruding out of the screw.
 Once the implant site has healed, a permanent dental crown will be placed.

 - Dental Bridge – While implant-supported crowns replace individual teeth in a mouth, a dental bridge restores several teeth at once.
 Unlike a dental crown, this method requires the placement of two dental implants.

 - Fixed Dentures – Fixed dentures are required when no remaining teeth exist on the upper or lower arch of the gums.
-These require the extraction of all remaining teeth, and four dental implants.
+These require the extraction of all remaining teeth and four dental implants.

 A dental implant has excellent comfort and stability, but it also isn’t always the immediate fix that you might expect.
-These can often be cost-prohibitive, and are not necessary in every case.
+These can often be cost-prohibitive and are not necessary in every case.

-While dental implants are an option for managing tooth loss, they are not the only one available for you.
+While dental implants are an option for managing tooth loss, they are not the only ones available for you.
 Flexible partial dentures, even those for front teeth, can provide the same aesthetic benefits without the invasiveness of an implant.